-New devices and existing devices shall not be assigned within the same network path or otherwise daisy-chained to avoid possible inconsistencies in communication protocols.
+New devices and existing devices shall not be assigned within the same network path or otherwise daisychained to avoid possible inconsistencies in communication protocols.

-The Developer shall install 48 strands of fiber between satellite buildings to connect to ITS devices, plus another 48 strands of fiber between satellite buildings as spare fibers.
-No splicing of the spare fiber is allowed unless approved by TxDOT.
+The Developer shall install 48 strands of single mode hub-to-hub fiber optic cable, plus another 48 strands of single mode fiber between satellite buildings as the trunkline fiber.
+No splicing of the trunkline fiber is allowed unless approved by TxDOT.
 Pull boxes shall be spaced at each ITS device location, Toll Zone, satellite building and a maximum of every 700' along the Project corridor.
 The Developer is responsible for confirming that 48 strands of fiber can support the proposed ITS deployment and providing additional fiber at no cost to TxDOT, as needed, to ensure that no more than 50% of the throughput capacity of a sub-network path is exceeded.